What is Fiscal Sponsorship?

 - Located in Minnesota, North Dakota, South Dakota, Iowa, Wisconsin, or within a Native nation sharing this geography, although programming can occur outside of those states

 - Will apply funds raised toward nonprofit purposes with a clear charitable mission

 - Statement of Intent aligns with Propel Nonprofits mission, vision, and values

-- Is willing to incorporate or have an unincorporated association agreement and secure an EIN
+- Willing to incorporate or have an unincorporated association agreement and secure an EIN

 - Has a plan to achieve financial viability and programmatic success

 Projects engaged in the following activities are ineligible for sponsorship